nisimasacode/marmot-pocketbase-k8s/README.md

 Replicas are running and discover each other.

-- do we need fly.toml ?
-- Find solution for more then two replicas
+- test with 3 replicas
+- open questions:
+   - Can a node resync if it was "gone" for some time?
 - Update documentation

 # Run pocketbase replicas on kubernetes